• Recipes

 Line a plate or a baking sheet with waxed paper or plastic wrap; this will help you pry the frozen balls of dough off later.

 Scoop the cookie dough onto the lined sheet.
 Crowd the balls of dough as close as you can without them actually touching.
-Place the tray in the freezer, and leave them there until frozen solid.
-I often don't get back to them until a day or two later.
+Place the tray in the freezer, and leave them there until frozen.

 a freezer bag with dough for monster cookies